-Leading the Tennis Wales staff in working towards the above objectives is the Tennis Wales Chief Executive Officer Peter Drew, who provides the link between staff and volunteers, manages the business and liaises with all funding partners.
+Leading the Tennis Wales staff in working towards the above objectives is the Interim Tennis Wales Chief Executive Officer Simon Johnson, who provides the link between staff and volunteers, manages the business and liaises with all funding partners.

-To support the first objective Tennis Wales employs a National Partnership Manager (Pam Griffiths), Participation Managers (Mark Lewis and Alicia Goulding), Regional Participation Officer (Luke Williams and John Whitehall) who are supporting the growth of tennis with key partners through clubs, education and communities.
+To support the first objective Tennis Wales employs a National Partnership Manager (Pam Griffiths), Participation Manager (Mark Lewis), Regional Participation Officers (Luke Williams and John Whitehall) who are supporting the growth of tennis with key partners through clubs, education and communities.

 In recent years club membership has increased significantly and is now sitting at over 15,000!!
 The majority of this growth and sustainability is due to the commitment of dedicated network of volunteers and driven coaches across Wales.

 To support the production of national and international players, Tennis Wales employs a Team Wales Manager who focuses on players over 12 years of age.
 These programmes are producing an increasing number of players who are among the best in GB for their age.
 To support both objectives Tennis Wales co-ordinates approximately 250 tournaments and competitions each year through the team.
 These events provide opportunities for anyone to compete from six-year old mini tennis player to a seventy-six year old veteran player!